-In addition, during the period May 2013- September 2015, we asked SCE survey respondents the following question: "On a scale of 1 to 7, how well would you say you understand what "inflation" means? (where 1 means "I don't know what "inflation" means", and 7 is labelled as "I know exactly what "inflation" means")".
-Of the 5,182 first-time respondents to whom this question was fielded, only 44 (less than 0.9%) choose 1 (no understanding on the scale).
-In fact,

-82% of respondents choose 5 or higher, suggestive of inflation being a fairly well-understood concept.
-This of course does not mean that households find it easy to express inflation in quantitative terms.
-To investigate this, we asked our survey respondents the following: "On a scale of 1 to 7, how easy is it for you to express the rate of inflation as a number? (where 1 is "Very easy" and 7 is "Very difficult")".
-Of the 5,179 respondents, 82% reported 5 or lower, with just 5.6% choosing 7 on the scale.
-Overall, this is pretty convincing evidence that the vast majority of consumers understands the concept of inflation and is able to express it numerically.
+In addition, during the period May 2013 to September 2015, we asked SCE survey respondents the following question: On a scale of 1 to 7, how well would you say you understand what "inflation" means? (where 1 means "I don't know what 'inflation' means," and 7 is labeled as "I know exactly what 'inflation' means").
+Of the 5,182 first-time respondents to whom this question was posed, only 44 (less than 0.9 percent) chose 1 (no understanding) on the scale.
+In fact, 82 percent of respondents chose 5 or higher, suggesting that inflation is a fairly well-understood concept.
+This, of course, does not mean that households find it easy to express inflation in quantitative terms.
+To investigate this, we asked our survey respondents the following: On a scale of 1 to 7, how easy is it for you to express the rate of inflation as a number? (where 1 is "Very easy" and 7 is "Very difficult").
+Of the 5,179 respondents, 82 percent reported 5 or lower, with just 5.6 percent choosing 7 on the scale.
+Overall, these results offer convincing evidence that the vast majority of consumers understand the concept of inflation and are able to express it numerically.

-Expectations for Other Continuous Outcomes We next present the wording for one other representative question.
-Earnings expectations, for those employed, are asked as follows:
+Expectations for Other Continuous Outcomes

+We next present the wording for one other representative set of questions, pertaining to earnings expectations for those who are employed.
+Respondents are asked:

-Please think ahead to 12 months from now.
+Please think ahead to twelve months from now.
 Suppose that you are working in the exact same job at the same place you currently work, and working the exact same number of hours.
 What do you expect to have happened to your earnings on this job, before taxes and deductions?

-- O increase by 0% or more - O decrease by 0% or more
+○ increase by 0 percent or more○ decrease by 0 percent or more

-This is then followed by: "By about what percent do you expect your earnings to have [increased/decreased]?"
+This first part is then followed by: By about what percent do you expect your earnings to have [increased/decreased]?

-Note that respondents are not presented with a "stay the same" option when they are asked for a directional change.
-Instead the instructions specify that they can enter a zero change by either picking the increase or decrease option.
-When experimenting with question wording, we found that a substantial proportion of respondents would choose "stay the same" when that was presented as one of the options.
-Upon probing them further, we found that a substantial proportion of them had changes in mind that were bigger than 0.5% in magnitude, suggesting that the mere availability of choosing the "stay the same" option was leading several respondents to pick it.
-In our analysis, we found that the distribution of responses to a given question with and without the "stay the same" option to be noticeably different.
+Note that respondents are not presented with a "stay the same" option in the first part of the question.
+Instead, the instructions specify that they can enter a zero change by picking either the increase or the decrease option and then entering zero in the second part of the question.
+When experimenting with the wording of questions, we found that a substantial proportion of respondents would choose "stay the same" when that option was available.
+Upon questioning respondents further, we found that a substantial proportion of those who had chosen "stay the same" had changes in mind that were bigger than 0.5 percent in magnitude, suggesting that the mere availability of the "stay the same" option was leading some respondents to select it.
+In our analysis, we found that the distribution of responses to a given question with and without the "stay the same" option was noticeably different.
 More research is clearly needed to understand which elicitation method is best at recovering the true underlying subjective belief.
 However, given that respondents can always enter zero and hence we arguably elicit more information without the "stay the same" option, we chose to ask for changes without the "stay the same" option.

-In addition to the questions asking for point forecasts for inflation and earnings which we just discussed, we use this same question format for a wide range of other outcomes.
+In addition to the questions we just discussed that ask for point forecasts for inflation and earnings, we use this same question format for a wide range of other outcomes.

-2.2.
-Elicitation of Expectations for Binary Outcomes
+2.2 Eliciting Expectations of Binary Outcomes